Home » Recipe » course » desserts » Homemade Banana Pudding With Cream Cheese And Vanilla Wafers

 Step 6: Whip Cream Mix all the ingredients until light and fluffy.

-Step 7: Layer In a baking dish, layer vanilla wafers, banana slices, half the pudding, half the whipped cream, and a sprinkle of cinnamon.
-Repeat.
+Step 7: Layer In a baking dish, layer vanilla wafers, banana slices, half the pudding, and half the whipped cream.
+Repeat each layer.
 Chill in the fridge for at least 4 hours.

 Step 8: Garnish Before serving, sprinkle cinnamon and crumbled cookies on top.
-Add crushed cookies, banana slices, and fresh mint for garnish.
+You can also add fresh banana slices for garnish.

 The Art of Layering: